peterlymo/aws-lab/README.md

 # What's new
-I have Updated AWS architecture 2 to support new technologies and easy setup, where it originally was from https://github.com/thejungwon/AWS/
+I have updated the demo code for the AWS architecture 2 to support new technologies and simplify the setup process.
+The original code can be found at [https://github.com/thejungwon/AWS/](https://github.com/thejungwon/AWS/tree/master/architecture2).

+> **Note**
+> You must have AWS account so you can create all services required and remember to understand AWS services before using this script, create account at https://aws.amazon.com/free/ Good Luck!!

-# added supports
+# Added supports
 - python3
 - boto3
 - refactored and remove unnecessary code